-Broadridge Business Process Outsourcing, LLC (the "Company") was formed on April 6, 2001 as a Delaware Limited Liability Company and is wholly-owned by BPO Holding LLC (the "Parent").
+Broadridge Business Process Outsourcing, LLC (the "Company") was formed on April 6, 2001 as a Delaware Limited Liability Company and is wholly-owned by Broadridge BPO Holding LLC (the "Parent").
 The Parent is owned by Broadridge Securities Processing Solutions, LLC ("BSPS") and Broadridge Fixed Income Liquidity Solutions, LLC ("BFILS").
 BSPS is a wholly-owned subsidiary of Broadridge Financial Solutions, Inc. ("Broadridge"), a global fintech leader providing investor communications and technology-driven solutions to banks, broker-dealers, mutual funds and corporate issuers.
+BFILS is a majority-owned subsidiary of Broadridge.
 The Company is headquartered in Edgewood, New York.
 The Company is a broker-dealer registered with the Securities and Exchange Commission ("SEC") and is a member of the Financial Industry Regulatory Authority ("FINRA").